yuvalmGS/gigaspaces-wiki-jekyll/xap100/your-first-real-time-big-data-analytics-application.markdown

 4. Building the Application
 Move to the `<applicationRoot>` folder (contains the application's project files).
-Edit the pom.xml file and make sure the <gsVersion> include the correct GigaSpaces XAP release you have installed.
-For example if you have XAP {{ site.latest_xap_version }} installed you should have the following:
+Edit the pom.xml file and make sure the <gsVersion> include the correct   XAP release you have installed.
+For example if you have XAP {%version xap-version %} installed you should have the following:

 {% highlight console %}
 <properties>